rovati/dnd-spell-saver/README.md

-# dnd-spell-saver
+# DnD SPELL SAVER

+- Save DnD spells through a simple interface
-A small Flutter project to save DnD spells to a csv file
+- Download a csv file containing those spells
+- Upload a csv file to parse spells from it and add new ones